lederle/full_stack_open_part_0/exercise_0.4/post_diagram.md

   activate server
   server-->>browser: 302 response

-  Note right of browser: The 302 is a redirect to perform a GET at /exampleapp/notes
+  Note right of browser: The 302 is a redirect to perform a GET at /exampleapp/notes.
+The text entered in the form was sent in the POST request.

   browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
   activate server